Vygotsky’s Sociocultural Theory

 Most instructional design models, such as ADDIE, take into consideration only the common learner, tying learning with concrete and measurable objectives.
 Recently, a strong call has been issued for a complete shift in our education and instructional design approaches.
 Learner-centered instruction, now, better reflect our society’s changing educational needs (Watson & Reigeluth, 2016).
 New methodologies, such as Universal Design for Learning, recognize that every learner is unique and strives to provide challenging and engaging curricula for diverse learners.
 Watson and Reigeluth (2016) mention that there are two important features of learning-centered instruction: a focus on the individual learner and a focus on effective learning practices.
 Sociocultural theory and related methodologies may provide a valuable contribution to this effort as they focus on a learner in their social, cultural, and historical context.
 They also facilitate development of critical thinking and encourage lifelong learning (Grabinger, Aplin, & Ponnappa-Brenner, 2007).

-Many instructional methodologies generally do not give much consideration for learner’s funds of knowledge (existing knowledge, established relationships, or cultural richness).
+Many instructional methodologies generally do not give much consideration for learner’s funds of knowledge.
 Garrison and Akyol (2013) explained that the use of these funds of knowledge ensures collaboration and deep communication are enhanced.
 Establishment of solid social presence further reflects in positive learning outcomes, increased satisfaction, and improved retention (Garrison & Akyol, 2013).
 Integrating sociocultural practices into learning design allows a learner’s previous knowledge, relationships, and cultural experiences to ease them into the new community (Grabinger et al., 2007).

 Origins of the Learning Theory